 Our students are “On TRACK”:

-We believe that the following characteristics are crucial to a healthy culture and climate at Monfort Elementary:
+The Monfort Way: We believe the following attributes are crucial to sustain a healthy climate and culture at Monfort Elementary:

 - Relentless positivity